Denise Huxtable: Impact and legacy

-Denise remains Bonet's best-known role.
-In his biography of the actress, Michael Hastings of AllMovie wrote that after Bonet "asserted herself as one of the most memorable kids in the Huxtable clan", she has since "enjoying a longevity that few former child stars can claim."
-Bonet was one of the most popular young actresses of the 1980s and 1990s.
-According to Refinery29's Kara Kia, the actress, much like her character, is equally "admired for her rebellious, elusive approach to celebrity and, of course, her killer sense of style".
-Bob McCann, author of Encyclopedia of African American Actresses in Film and Television, believes an entire generation of African-American teenagers "grew up with a crush on" Denise.
-The Root's Erin E. Evans summarized Denise as "the eccentric daughter whom every young Cosby fan either wanted to be like or be with."
-Established as a style icon, The Guardian's Danielle Henderson credits the character with introducing television viewers to "boho chic 30 years before" it became a popular fashion trend.
-Evans agreed that Denise "was setting trends with her eclectic style", which was largely embraced by the public.
-Vibe's Kamille Cooper crowned the character "the epitome of the Bohemian Chic" while dubbing her fashion sense an iconic "pop culture phenomenon", crediting Lemire with most of its success.
-In 2013, Cooper observed that women continue to emulate Denise's style more than 20 years after the show's finale.
-Kara Kia of Refinery29 named Denise's bohemian aesthetic one of the decade's defining looks.
-In 2014, Bustle recognized 15 ways Denise "Proved She Was A Fashion Icon", comparing her impact to those of Carrie Bradshaw from Sex and the City and the cast of Gossip Girl.
-Author Cherise Luter wrote, "While well suited for the '80s, the mix of boho punk would mesh perfectly with any current street style blog or indie magazine, which is a testament to Lemire's talent as a designer."
-The same website published a list of "Lisa Bonet's Best Style Moments" during her tenure on A Different World.
-Similarly, The Odyssey Online Bianca Eugene cited "15 Reasons Why Denise Huxtable Is A Fashion Icon", elaborating that the character "has proven that no matter how outrageous her outfit or hairstyle may be, she still looks good."
-Agreeing that Denise is a precursor to Carrie Bradshaw and Cookie Lyon from Empire, Julee Wilson, senior fashion editor for HuffPost, named the character "one of our first TV style crushes", crediting her with teaching audiences how to layer and accessorize their outfits.
-The Etsy Blog's Alison Feldmann wrote that Denise's "loud style remain[s] iconic as ever", while Brit + Co dubbed Denise "the eclectic style queen of college".
-In her book I Want to Be Her!: How Friends & Strangers Helped Shape My Style, author Andrea Linett crowned Denise "The first television character who really had style", identifying her as the main reason she watched The Cosby Show.
-Linett concluded, "To this day, there is no one I would rather look like than [Bonet]."
+Denise remains the acting role for which Bonet is best-known.
+In his biography of the actress, Michael Hastings of AllMovie said that after "assert[ing] herself as one of the most memorable kids in the Huxtable clan", Bonet has "enjoy[ed] a longevity that few former child stars can claim".
+According to Refinery29's Kara Kia, she is just as admired for her own rebelliousness, elusiveness, and sense of style as Denise is.
+Bob McCann, author of Encyclopedia of African American Actresses in Film and Television, believes an entire generation of African-American teenagers grew up infatuated with Denise.
+The Root's Erin E. Evans summarized Denise as "the eccentric daughter whom every young Cosby fan either wanted to be like or be with".
+Denise's personal style was largely embraced by the public, and she is widely considered to be a style icon.
+The Guardian's Danielle Henderson credits the character with introducing television audiences to boho-chic 30 years before it became a mainstream fashion trend.
+Evans agreed that Denise was a trendsetter, and Kia named Denise's bohemian aesthetic one of the decade's defining looks.
+Vibe's Kamille Cooper crowned the character "the epitome of the Bohemian Chic" and described her overall wardrobe as a "pop culture phenomenon", observing that women continue to emulate Denise's style decades after The Cosby Show ended.
+Dana Oliver of HuffPost said she "can't recall many teen girls who didn't try to copy Denise Huxtable's bohemian flair".
+In 2014, Bustle compared Denise's impact on fashion to Carrie Bradshaw from Sex and the City and the cast of Gossip Girl, with author Cherise Luter calling her clothes as appropriate for the present as they were for the 1980s.
+Agreeing that Denise is a precursor to Carrie Bradshaw and Cookie Lyon from Empire, Julee Wilson of HuffPost named her "one of our first TV style crushes", crediting the character with teaching fans how to layer and accessorize.
+Brit + Co dubbed Denise "the eclectic style queen of college".
+In her book I Want to Be Her!: How Friends & Strangers Helped Shape My Style, author Andrea Linett described Denise as "The first television character who really had style" and her main reason to watch The Cosby Show.